buttonwood-protocol/buttonswap-core/notes/redesign.md

 I offer the following counter-arguments:

 - it is attractive to do a fixed price swap even if it had a fee because the swapper gets more output for their input - due to the price being fixed
+- eliminates risk of users finding a trick to circumvent regular swap fees beyond our expectations
 - it is "cleaner"/"purer" for the swap fee to be consistently applied to all swap activity

 Caveats: